psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 "TO OUR READERS.

-Sir Francis Burdett having given notice, that h"e shall bring BEN SCHOLES's Petition before the House of Commons, after the recess, we think proper to defer our refutation of it till that period."
+Sir Francis Burdett having given notice, that he shall bring BEN SCHOLES's Petition before the House of Commons, after the recess, we think proper to defer our refutation of it till that period."

 "In the Intelligencer of the 9th inst. it will be recollected we inserted a copy of the petition to the House Of Commons, of Richard Lee, of Holmfirth, one of the men apprehended under the Suspension Act, in which the petitioner complains of the injustice of his arrest, and of cruel and vindictive treatment during his imprisonment at York Castle.